 History The topics set out below are as described in the New National Curriculum documents.
 At Branton First School we learn about all the topics in Key Stage One.
 The Key Stage Two topics have been agreed by the Alnwick Partnership of schools to avoid duplication on transfer to middle school.
 The topic cycle overview shows when we will learn about these topics.

-Our children learning about Flodden

-Key Stage One

-Our children will learn about -Changes within living memory.
-Space travel -Events beyond living memory that are significant nationally or globally e.g. the first aeroplane flight -the lives of significant individuals in the past who have contributed to national and international achievements. e.g. Neil Armstrong,

--significant historical events, people and places in their own locality. e.g. Robert Louis Stephenson

-Key Stage Two

-Our children will learn about
+Key Stage One Our children will learn about -Changes within living memory.
+Space travel -Events beyond living memory that are significant nationally or globally e.g. the first aeroplane flight -the lives of significant individuals in the past who have contributed to national and international achievements. e.g. Neil Armstrong, -significant historical events, people and places in their own locality. e.g. Robert Louis Stephenson Key Stage Two Our children will learn about -Ancient Greece - a study of Greek life and achievements and their influence on the western world -Ancient Egypt - Changes in Britain from the Stone Age to the Iron Age - -The Roman Empire and its impact on Britain - -Britain's settlement by Anglo-Saxons and Scots -The Viking and Anglo Saxon struggle for the Kingdom of England to the time of Edward the Confessor (to 1066) -a local history study -a study of an aspect or theme in British history that extends pupils' chronological knowledge beyond 1066 (Victorians) - a non-European society that provides contrasts with British history - Mayan civilisation c.
+AD 900

--Ancient Greece

--The Roman Empire and its impact on Britain -Britain's settlement by Anglo-Saxons and Scots The Viking and Anglo Saxon struggle for the Kingdom of England to the time of Edward the Confessor (to 1066)

-Geography

-As with History, we will learn about all the topics at Key Stage One, and at Key Stage Two the topics have been agreed by the Alnwick Partnership of schools to avoid duplication on transfer to Middle School.

-Key stage 1

-Locational knowledge

-- name and locate the world's seven continents and five oceans

--name, locate and identify characteristics of the four countries and capital cities of the United Kingdom and its surrounding seas

-Place knowledge

-- study the human and physical geography of a small area of the United Kingdom, and of a small area in a contrasting non-European country

-Human and physical geography

--identify seasonal and daily weather patterns in the United Kingdom and the location of hot and cold areas of the world in relation to the Equator and the North and South Poles -use basic geographical vocabulary to refer features of physical and human geography.

-Key stage 2

-Locational knowledge

--locate the world's countries, using maps to focus on Europe (including the location of Russia) and North and South America, concentrating on their environmental regions, key physical and human characteristics, countries, and major cities

--name and locate counties and cities of the United Kingdom, geographical regions and their identifying human and physical characteristics, key topographical features (including hills, mountains, coasts and rivers).

-Place Knowledge - middle schools

-Human and physical geography

-describe and understand key aspects of:
+Key stage 1 Locational knowledge - name and locate the world's seven continents and five oceans -name, locate and identify characteristics of the four countries and capital cities of the United Kingdom and its surrounding seas Place knowledge - study the human and physical geography of a small area of the United Kingdom, and of a small area in a contrasting non-European country Human and physical geography -identify seasonal and daily weather patterns in the United Kingdom and the location of hot and cold areas of the world in relation to the Equator and the North and South Poles -use basic geographical vocabulary to refer features of physical and human geography.
+Key stage 2 Locational knowledge -locate the world's countries, using maps to focus on Europe (including the location of Russia) and North and South America, concentrating on their environmental regions, key physical and human characteristics, countries, and major cities -name and locate counties and cities of the United Kingdom, geographical regions and their identifying human and physical characteristics, key topographical features (including hills, mountains, coasts and rivers), and land-use patterns; and understand how some of these aspects have changed over time -identify the position and significance of latitude, longitude, Equator, Northern Hemisphere, Southern Hemisphere, the Tropics of Cancer and Capricorn, Arctic and Antarctic Circle, the Prime/ Greenwich Meridian and time zones (including day and night).
+Place Knowledge - understand geographical similarities and differences through the study of human and physical geography of a region of the United Kingdom, a region in a European country, and a region within North or South America Human and physical geography describe and understand key aspects of: